Inverter/Chargers: Pure Sine Wave Power Inverter

 The Xantrex / Schneider Electric Freedom 815-3012 SW 3000 (see also the PDF specs)delivers 3000 watts while its 815-2012 SW 2000 sibling delivers 2000 watts.
 Both models offer surge power to twice their wattage rating.
 For the 3000-watt model, that’s an incredible 6000 watts.

-The price difference is modest, so the Xantrex 3012 looks to be the unit of choice.
+The price difference between the two is modest, so the Xantrex 3012 looks to be the unit of choice.
 While the Xantrex 2012 is capable of a steady 2000 watts, a microwave can suck down 1200 watts, so what if other devices are in use, like a toaster and a computer (even if the toaster and microwave only run for a few minutes)?

 With 3000 watts continuous, the 3000-watt model could draw down to 80% the largest Lithionics battery in just over 2 hours.
-So if you want to run a vaccuum cleaner and microwave together, you’re good to go.
+So if you want to run a vacuum cleaner and microwave together, you’re good to go.

 Note: as of July 2017, the data sheet does not list either as compatible with lithium batteries.
 My information is that a firmware update may be needed for lithium battery support.

-Pure sine wave inverters like the Xantrex 807-2055 Freedom HFS 2000 also have AC-in, so that shore power (grid power or a generator or any AC source) can be used to charge the batteries, albeit at modest amperage versus a 2nd alternator (55 amps DC is only 700 watts or so, about 1/3 to 1/5 of what a good 2nd alternator can do).
+Pure sine wave inverters like the Xantrex 807-2055 Freedom HFS 2000 @AMAZON also have AC-in, so that shore power (grid power or a generator or any AC source) can be used to charge the batteries, albeit at modest amperage versus a 2nd alternator (55 amps DC is only 700 watts or so, about 1/3 to 1/5 of what a good 2nd alternator can do).
 Still, being able to plug in shore power and get 55 amps is a big plus, and a great way to top off batteries if that power is available.

 There is an argument for separating the shore power charging feature from the inverter.
 I don’t buy this argument, because losing either means loss of functionality.
 And the unit is a high quality piece of kit; at 3000 watts it will not be working hard at all in my setup.
+It ought to be 'bulletproof'.

 See specifications below.